-8.2.8.1 Preference odata.allow-entityreferences
+8.2.8.1 Preference allow-entityreferences (odata.allowentityreferences)

-The odata.allow-entityreferences preference indicates that the service is allowed to return entity references in place of entities that have previously been returned, with at least the properties requested, in the same response (for example, when serializing the expanded results of many-to-many relationships).
-The service MUST NOT return entity references in place of requested entities if odata.allow-entityreferences has not been specified in the request, unless explicitly defined by other rules in this document.
-The syntax of the odata.allow-entityreferences preference is specified in [OData-ABNF].
+The allow-entityreferences preference indicates that the service is allowed to return entity references in place of entities that have previously been returned, with at least the properties requested, in the same response (for example, when serializing the expanded results of many-to-many relationships).
+The service MUST NOT return entity references in place of requested entities if allow-entityreferences has not been specified in the request, unless explicitly defined by other rules in this document.
+The syntax of the allow-entityreferences preference is specified in [OData-ABNF].

-In the case the service applies the odata.allow-entityreferences preference it MUST include a Preference-Applied response header containing the odata.allow-entityreferences preference to indicate that entity references MAY be returned in place of entities that have previously been returned.
+In the case the service applies the allow-entityreferences preference it MUST include a Preference-Applied response header containing the allow-entityreferences preference to indicate that entity references MAY be returned in place of entities that have previously been returned.
+If the allow-entityreferences preference is specified on an individual request within a batch, then it specifies the preference for that individual request.
+Individual requests within a batch that don't include the allow-entityreferences preference inherit the preference of the overall batch request.